Murder of Gemma Hayter: Background

-Crime and punishment
+Torture and murder

 The attack began the next day when Hayter visited Booth's flat.
 The perpetrators forced her to drink urine, and threw her body against a radiator, breaking her nose.
 Hayter was also struck with a mop, and for a period of time, locked in a toilet.

-The group took her out of Booth's flat, and told her that she was going to her home.
+The group took Hayter out of Booth's flat, and told her that they would escort her home.
 They instead took her to a railway embankment, where the group put a bin liner on her head, stamped on her body, and stabbed her in the back once.
 The group removed her clothes and attempted to ignite them.
 Hayter's body was found on 9 August 2010.

+Sentencing

 Newstead, Booth, and Boyer were 20, 22, and 18 years old at the time of their sentencing to life imprisonment.
 Their minimum tariffs are respectively 20, 21, and 18 years.
 Edwards and Lynas received manslaughter convictions; both were 19 at the time of their sentencing.
 Their sentences were 15 and 13 years.
 The sentencing for all five occurred at Old Bailey.
 The BBC wrote that the sentences were "longer than expected".